throughputer/grafword-sso-tutorial/README.md

 By the end of this guide, your application will allow users to sign in with Grafword in addition to any existing SSO solutions like Google, Facebook, or others.

 Grafword login utilizes "implicit flow", a method of OAuth 2.0.
+For successful application login, the user must already be logged into their Grafword account within their browser window, session, or profile (depending on your browser).
-A request URL (authUrl variable in Step 1) makes the login request, and tokens (like ID tokens and access tokens) are returned as URL parameters in a redirect response.
+A request URL (authUrl variable in Step 1) makes the login request, and an access token and user information are returned as URL parameters in a redirect response if successful.

 ## Prerequisites
 - An existing web application (e.g., `https://yourApp.com`) using Node.js.
+- Determine a "redirect URI".
+This is the URL the browser will be redirected to after authentication.
+  For example, you may wish the user to land on `https://yourApp.com/profile.html` after authentication.
 - Grafword credentials: You will need to request a `client_id` by sending an <a href="mailto:info@throughputer.com?subject=Client%20ID%20Request&body=I%20wish%20to%20request%20a%20client_id%20as%20per%20https://github.com/throughputer/grafword-sso-for-existing-apps.%0A%0AThe%20associated%20redirect%20URI%20should%20be%3A%20https%3A%2F%2F%3Cmy-domain%3E%2F%3Credirect-path%3E
-" target="_blank" rel=noopener noreferrer>email to the Grafword team</a>, providing an associated `redirect_uri` (the URL where the user will be taken to after authenticating).
+" target="_blank" rel=noopener noreferrer>email to the Grafword team</a>, providing in this email your desired Redirect URI.

 ## Step 1: Set Up the Login Button
-Add a button to your existing login page (e.g., index.html) for users to login with grafword.
-Replace `client_id` with the one you receive from Grafword team and your `redirect_uri`.
+Add a button to your existing login page (e.g., index.html) for users to login with Grafword.
+Replace `client_id` with the one you receive from Grafword team, and fill in your chosen `redirect_uri`.

 ```bash
 <button id="grafwordLogin">Login with Grafword</button>